Darren Waller: New York Giants

 On March 15, 2023, Waller was traded to the New York Giants for a compensatory 2023 third-round pick that had been traded from the Kansas City Chiefs for Kadarius Toney.
 He suffered a hamstring injury in Week 8 and was placed on injured reserve on November 4, 2023.
 He was reactivated on December 17.

 On June 9, 2024, Waller announced his retirement from football and did not play for the 2024 season.

 Miami Dolphins

-On July 1, 2025, the New York Giants traded Waller along with a 2027 seventh-round pick to the Miami Dolphins in exchange for a 2026 sixth-round pick following his decision to come out of retirement.
-Waller's first game after coming out of retirement came in Week 4 against the New York Jets; he had two touchdowns during the game.
-Waller was placed on injured reserve on October 22, due to a pectoral injury suffered in Week 7 against the Cleveland Browns.
+On July 1, 2025, the New York Giants traded Waller along with a conditional 2027 seventh-round pick (of which the conditions were met but unclear to what they were) to the Miami Dolphins in exchange for a 2026 sixth-round pick (No. 192: J.C.
+Davis) following his decision to come out of retirement.
+Waller's first game post-retirement came in Week 4 against the New York Jets; he had two touchdowns during the game.
+On October 22, Waller was placed on injured reserve due to a pectoral injury suffered in Week 7 against the Cleveland Browns.
+He was activated on November 29, ahead of the team's Week 13 matchup against the New Orleans Saints.
+On January 2, Waller was again placed on injured reserve due to a groin injury.
+He finished the season with 24 catches for 283 yards and six touchdowns.

+Carolina Panthers

+On August 12, 2026, Waller signed a one-year contract with the Carolina Panthers.